solslinger/morsera/README.md

-# Morsera: A Dead Man's Switch for Gnosis Safe
+# Morsera: A Dead Man's Switch for Safe

 This is the main Morsera repository, it contains submodules for contracts, frontend, and docs.

 ## Morsera Overview

-Morsera allows Gnosis Safes to configure arbitrary transactions that become executable at a given time in the future.
+Morsera allows Safes to configure arbitrary transactions that become executable at a given time in the future.
 The trigger can be defined by a specific timestamp or by an inactivity delay.

 ### Why would someone want this?